mathieucaroff/emse.user.js/README.md

 You are otherwise encouraged to edit the code to fit your needs.

 # Configuration
 By default, the script only performs automatic login form submitting / skipping useless pages / redirections.
 If you do not have the login form auto-completed by your web browser, you can enable this script to do so.
-You will have to set your username and/or your password as well as the options `global.fillusername` and `global.fillpassword` at the beginning of the code:
+You will have to set your username and/or your password at the beginning of the code:

-    global.fillusername = true;
     global.username = "YOUR.LOGIN";
-    global.fillpassword = true;
+    global.fillUsernameEnabled = true;
     global.password = "YOUR.PASSWORD";
+    global.fillPasswordEnabled = true;

 You can also disable any functionality of the script through the `enable` attribute each feature carries: